 Photography is all about light.
-The word photography literally means drawing with light.
-Without light, we have no photographs.
-Whether you are shooting with the most basic phone camera or a top of the range camera system, it doesn’t matter, cameras are just tools to capture the light.
-All of the controls and technology only let you control and record the light.
-The most important factor in the photographic process is the light itself.
+Photography literally means drawing with light.
+Without light, you have no photographs.
+From a basic phone camera to a top professional camera system, cameras are just tools to capture the light.
+The controls allow you to control the light, but the most important factor the light itself.

 About the Workshop

 - how lighting affects our perception in photographs